-We are pleased to continue our representation of Madrid-Waddington Central School District (the "District") in relation to general legal matters.
+We are pleased to continue our representation of Madrid-Waddington Central School District (the "District") in relation to general legal matters for the 2024-2025 school year.
 We have found that setting forth the basic terms of our engagement at the outset of our representation benefits both us and the District.
 Those terms are set forth in the enclosed "Terms of Representation," as well as below.

-Our billings with respect to this matter will be based on the time (in quarter hour increments) that our attorneys, paralegals, and other service professionals devote to it.
-A discounted blended hourly rate for services for those attorneys, paralegals and other service professionals who will work on District matters will be \$235.
+Our billings with respect to this matter will be based on the time (in tenth hour increments) that our attorneys, paralegals, and other service professionals devote to it.
+A discounted blended hourly rate for services for those attorneys, paralegals and other service professionals who will work on District matters will be \$245.

-If these terms (including the enclosed Terms of Representation) are acceptable, please sign the enclosed copy and return it to me in the enclosed envelope provided for your convenience.
+If these terms (including the enclosed Terms of Representation) are acceptable, please sign and return a copy of this letter to my attention.
 Upon receipt of a signed copy of this agreement, our representation of the District will begin.